CDJ64/startup/README.md

 - functions as parameters and return values for other functions? what is this sorcery
 - `<script>` in HTML
 - `const f = y => ++y;` (f increments and returns incremented value; if single line, no curly brackets or return means auto return)
+- It is possible to add new properties to a JavaScript object dynamically

 Closure:
 ```